Headlines

 While there were retirements in Belgium and Italy, Sergio fought back in Singapore, Japan and India, the youngster considering his Suzuka performance to be the best of his career.

-Although he finished sixteen points down on his teammate, and sixteenth in the driver standings, Sergio will have every right to feel satisfied with his first season.
+Although he finished sixteen points down on his teammate, and sixteenth in the driver standings, Sergio had every right to feel satisfied with his first season.
 He out-qualified the Japanese driver eleven times while also proving himself to be consistent on Sunday afternoons.

 Drivers' Titles: 0